NathanResendeP/NathanResendeP/README.md

 My technical skills include, but are not limited to:

-   Operating Systems: Experience in Linux (Debian and Ubuntu) and Windows Server.
+- **Operating Systems**: Experience in Linux (Debian and Ubuntu) and Windows Server.

-   Cloud Computing: Knowledge of AWS (AWS Certified Cloud Practitioner) and Microsoft Azure.
+- **Cloud Computing**: Knowledge of AWS (AWS Certified Cloud Practitioner) and Microsoft Azure.

-   IT Management: Microsoft Intune, Microsoft Defender, Active Directory and Group Policy, etc.
+- **IT Management**: Microsoft Intune, Microsoft Defender, Active Directory and Group Policy, etc.

-   Networking, Virtualization and Services: Configuration and management of Switches, Routers, Firewalls, TCP/IP and the OSI Model, Network Segmentation (VLAN), L2 and L3, DHCP, DNS, etc.
+- **Networking, Virtualization and Services**: Configuration and management of Switches, Routers, Firewalls, TCP/IP and the OSI Model, Network Segmentation (VLAN), L2 and L3, DHCP, DNS, etc.

-   Monitoring Tools: Use of PRTG for infrastructure monitoring.
+- **Monitoring Tools**: Use of PRTG for infrastructure monitoring.

-   Technical Support and Troubleshooting: Strong technical support and troubleshooting skills.
+- **Technical Support and Troubleshooting**: Strong technical support and troubleshooting skills.

-   Other relevant knowledge: Familiarity with Database concepts (SQL and NoSQL), Programming Logic, programming and Scripting, etc.
+- **Other relevant knowledge**: Familiarity with Database concepts (SQL and NoSQL), Programming Logic, programming and Scripting, etc.

 My English level is advanced/fluent (C1-C2) and I have experience working with international teams, which allows me to communicate effectively and collaborate on global projects.